The 7 Best Road Bike Pedals & Cleats to Ride

 Important measurements – spindle width, q-factor, and stance width

-The table below shows the spindle widths (often wrongly called Q factor) of different pedal brands.
+The table below shows different pedal brands’ spindle widths (often wrongly called Q factor).

 BrandSpindle Width